percona/pgsm-docs/docs/configuration.md

 - Max: 10000
 - Default: 20

-Server restart - YES.
+Server restart - YES

 This parameter defines the shared memory limit (in MB) allocated for a query tracked by ``pg_stat_monitor``.

 ### pg_stat_monitor.pgsm_enable_overflow

 Type: boolean.
-Default: yes
+Default: YES

-Server restart - NO.
+Server restart - NO

 Controls whether pg_stat_monitor can grow beyond shared memory into swap space.

 ### pg_stat_monitor.pgsm_overflow_target

 Type: boolean (YES / NO).
 Default: NO

-Server restart - NO.
+Server restart - NO

 Starting with version 2.0.0, this option is deprecated.
 Use the [pg_stat_monitor.pgsm_enable_overflow](#pg_stat_monitorpgsm_enable_overflow) instead.